-The plan scales up to 5,000 viewer hours for $999 per month, which is when paywall and white label service kick in.
-That’s a steep price.
-Enterprise plans use custom pricing.
-These plans support full HD broadcasting and full custom branding.
-However, these plans are much more expensive.
+The available plans scale up to 5,000 viewer hours for $999 per month, which is when paywall and white label service kick in.
+That’s a steep price to pay for these features.
+Ustream Enterprise plans use custom pricing.
+These plans do support full HD broadcasting and full custom branding.
+However, these plans are much more expensive (over $999/month).

-The second YouTube Live competitor that we will examine today is DaCast.
-This is our own white label video hosting and live streaming platform.
+DaCast Streaming as a Service is a white-label video hosting and live streaming platform.
 DaCast is a video company based in San Francisco, with a satellite office in Paris.
 It launched in 2010.

-Ustream and YouTube simply serve different audiences with different purposes.
+UStream and YouTube simply serve different audiences with different purposes.
 YouTube Live is a great platform for those who want simple, free live streaming.
-DaCast is aimed squarely at users with more demanding needs.
+DaCast, on the other hand, is aimed squarely at users with more complex and/or demanding needs.

-For example, lets say you want to try the following:
+For example, let’s say you want to try the following with your live stream: